freakout42/formax/README.md

 **formax** forms access the database and generate a screen that presents the data.
-The source form (.inp in practice a sql-script to create a sqlite3 database) is compiled into a binary (.frm in practice a sqlite3 database), that is run (interpreted) by the runtime module.
+The source form (.inp in practice a sql-script to create a sqlite3 database) is compiled into a binary (.frm in practice a sqlite3 database), that is run by the runtime component.
 The form is used to view and edit data in a database-driven manner.
 The environment supplies built-in record creation, query, delete and update modes, each with its own default data manipulations.
-This minimizes the need for program code.
-**formax** can be seen as a "No-code RAD" (Rapid Application Development).
+This minimizes the need for program code. **formax** can be seen as a "No-code RAD" (Rapid Application Development).

 The running form has an event driven interface and implements event-handling functions called triggers which